 Flexion (moving the head and neck forward), lateral flexion (moving the right ear to the right shoulder, and the same for the left), extension (bringing the head and neck back and looking up), and rotation (moving the head and neck from side to side).

-neck pain treatment can include neck flexion where the chin is slowly brought down to rest on the chest and the movement is repeated five times.
+An excellent regime of gentle neck stretches for neck pain treatment can include neck flexion where the chin is slowly brought down to rest on the chest and the movement is repeated five times.
 Neck flexion exercises entirely stretch the cervical spine which is often kept in one position for long periods during daily activities and can shorten and weaken causing mobility problems.
 Retracting the neck slightly first and then flexing it forward can increase the intensity of the stretch but is not recommended for those with most neck conditions without consultation with a professional.

 Neck extension exercises involve allowing the head to fall back, slowly and in a controlled way, until the patient is looking directly up.
 If any dizziness is experienced when doing this exercise then there may be some compression on blood vessels in the neck and this stretch should be left out.